Graphs and Generalized Witt identities: Restricted necklace colorings

 \subsection{Acknowledgments}

-There are several mathematicians to thank for kind replies to my emails and for sending me papers or references: Prof. C. Storm (Adelphi University, USA), Prof. V. Strehl (Universit\"at Erlangen-N\"urnberg, DE), Prof. G. Tesler (University of California, USA), M. Fellows ( Charles Darwin University, AU), and J. Wojciechowski (Warsaw University of Technology, PO).
-Special thanks to Prof. P. Moree (Max-Planck-Institut, DE) for a careful reading of an earlier version of [5] and for sending me his papers and several references.
-Also, many thanks to Prof. Asteroide Santana (UFSC) for help with the figures, latex commands and determinants.
+There are several mathematicians to thank for sending me papers or references: C. Storm, V. Strehl, G. Tesler, P. Moree, J. Wojciechowski.
+Special thanks to Prof. Asteroide Santana (UFSC) for help with the figures, latex commands and determinants.